 The University at Buffalo is not responsible for any requirements between the sponsoring agency and the student.
 It is up to the student to submit any forms/grades to the agency that are required to maintain the sponsorship.

-It is the responsibility of the student to waive the university’s medical insurance if the sponsoring agency provides comparable coverage.
-Please be advised that the waiver is not guaranteed, as your current medical insurance policy must match or exceed SUNY’s minimum requirements.
-To waive student medical insurance, please visit the university’s student medical insurance website.
+It is the responsibility of the student to waive the university’s health insurance if the sponsoring agency provides comparable coverage.
+Please be advised that the waiver is not guaranteed, as your current health insurance policy must match or exceed SUNY’s minimum requirements.
+To waive student health insurance, please visit the university’s student health insurance website.